Ronald Hutton’s Gresham Lectures Available Online

 Comes then an email acknowledgement of my order and a link to their very own ASMR video.

-They may not call it that, but it qualifies.
+They may not call it that

 Really, the soothing voice, the rustle of tissue paper.
 I feel entranced already.
 And filled with anticipation.